Desponark/Idle-RPG-Clone/Readme.md

 	- Contains the entire HUD (except small hp bars those are in enemy and player scene)

 # Main Classes
 - Gamemaster.cs
-	- Handles the game itself, spawning enemies, moving enemies and the parallax background and updating game statistics.
+	Handles the game itself, spawning enemies, moving enemies and the parallax background and updating game statistics.
 - Agent.cs
-	- This class contains almost all code needed for players and enemies to work.
+	This class contains almost all code needed for players and enemies to work.
 It handles stats, abilities, passives, whether an agent died, fighting, attribute increases, and exp and level gains.
 - Stats.cs
-	- Handles attributes (which are dynamically added via editor) and all derived stats.
+	Handles attributes (which are dynamically added via editor) and all derived stats.
 Only consists of fields and properties.
 Handles changing stats via getters.
 - Enemy.cs
-	- Inherits from agent, exp worth, Loot array & has dropLoot logic.
+	Inherits from agent, exp worth, Loot array & has dropLoot logic.
 Needs to be in a “Move” group and implement the Move function in order to be moved by the gamemaster.
 - Player.cs
-	- Inherits from agents and only has Inventory.
+	Inherits from agents and only has Inventory.
 Could be removed if Inventory was added to Agent.cs.
 - Inventory.cs
-	- Handles adding, removing and getting items.
+	Handles adding, removing and getting items.
 - Ability.cs
-	- An ability is something the player unlocks and then can use for an immediate effect.
+	An ability is something the player unlocks and then can use for an immediate effect.
 Can be upgraded to be stronger via RP.
-	- Implements basic fields and functionalities for an ability in general.
+	Implements basic fields and functionalities for an ability in general.
 Is intended as a blueprint for creating new abilities by inheriting it and overriding / adding as needed.
 See Firebolt.cs for example.
 - Attribute.cs
-	- Attributes serve as a base to increase derived stats.
+	Attributes serve as a base to increase derived stats.
 Can be increased via AP.
-	- Contains everything needed for creating basic attributes.
+	Contains everything needed for creating basic attributes.
 Is intended as a blueprint.
 BaseValue is only ever modified by itself and Value can be modified by others.
 See Strength.cs for example derivative.
 - Items.cs
-	- Abstract base class for all items that can be used.
+	Abstract base class for all items that can be used.
 Not intended to be used by itself.
 See HpPotion.cs for a derivative.
 - Loot.cs
-	- Holder for items in relation to a drop chance.
+	Holder for items in relation to a drop chance.
 - Passives
-	- Passives serve as unlock and upgradeable special effects.
-They are levelled up with RP
+	Passives serve as unlock and upgradeable special effects.
+They are levelled up with RP.
-	- Passives are split into 3 classes.
+	Passives are split into 3 classes.
 Not completely finished implementation.
 	- PassiveAttribute.cs
-		- Attribute passives simply increase the selected attributes by an extra amount.
+		Attribute passives simply increase the selected attributes by an extra amount.
 Has an array of attributes that tells it which attributes it should modify.
 	- PassiveEffect.cs
-		- Effect passives trigger whenever an agent receives damage and can modify the resulting damage.
+		Effect passives trigger whenever an agent receives damage and can modify the resulting damage.
 Has an enum that tells it what to do if triggered.
 	- PassiveProc.cs
-		- Proc passives trigger whenever an agent attacks another agent.
+		Proc passives trigger whenever an agent attacks another agent.
 Has an enum that tells it what to do if triggered.
 - SaveData.cs
-	- Handles saving of player RP, Gamestatistics and the last 10 log messages so scene can simply be reloaded on player death.
+	Handles saving of player RP, Gamestatistics and the last 10 log messages so scene can simply be reloaded on player death.
 - Logger.cs
 	- Handles writing Log messages to a RichtTextLabel displayed in the HUD.
 For convenience it is used via a static method.
 Like this Logger.Log(“text”).
 	- Internally it uses a static event to message itself the new message, adding it to the RichtTextLabel.
 Because it is impossible to get the raw text back from a RichtTextLabel there is a field that also saves all added text.
 	- Look in the Godot documentation for BBcode in order to see how messages can be formatted.
 - Gamestatistics.cs
 	- Simply stores game statistics.